selinbuketta/MiniCNN_Doc/README.md

 # MiniCNN Repository

+## AI Use Disclosure Statement
+ChatGPT by OpenAI was used as a supportive tool to clarify theoretical concepts, assist with code comprehension, and help structure explanations.
+All implementations, experiments, performance measurements, and conclusions presented in this work were developed and validated independently by the author.

 ## 1. Big Picture
 This MiniCNN repo focused on inference which is designed to behave like a deployment-time inference engine.
 It is a forwars pass only neural network runtime written in pure C++.